eristoddle/zen-notebook/README.md

 * Warn to save content on close is no file exists
 * Make persistent storage agnostic
 * Create services of sound and storage
+* Dates with content don't highlight until after a click on the calendar
+* Clicks on calendar don't change word counts

 ##Futute Roadmap